I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 If you have developed a new product, don’t forget to create your pre-launch marketing campaign plan before you go to market.

-Being an Amazon product description copywriter and launch guy, I know the importance of making the biggest splash you can – especially when you are competing on Amazon.
+Being an Amazon product description copywriter and product or company launch consultant, I know the importance of making the biggest splash you can – especially when you are competing on Amazon.
+Or anywhere for that matter.

 While my business partner and I were going back and fourth with China on our product samples, I was busy working on our pre-launch marketing strategy to ensure we’d have a huge launch day and massive buzz for our product.